spirit-js/spirit/docs/api/node-utils.md

 # type_of
 ##### (spirit.node.utils.type_of)

+** This function is expected to change in the future

 Returns a string representation of the type of `v`.
 It is similar to `typeof` but it will also correctly detect and report types for: null, array, buffer, stream, file-stream.